 XBert handles tracking requests instantly by pulling real-time data and delivering it over the phone.
 Genuine issues route to agents with full context, including the customer’s order number, prior troubleshooting steps, and the specific problem described in their own words.

-The support queue stays manageable, letting agents focus on cases requiring judgment and empathy.
+The support queue stays manageable, allowing agents to focus on cases that require judgment and empathy.

 | Interaction type | Without an AI receptionist | With an AI receptionist |